Please get in touch to arrange your live-in care home assessment.

-The cost of care for cancer patient care at home will be typically higher as it is a specialist care at home service.
+The cost of care for a cancer patient at home will be typically higher, as it is a specialist care at home service.

-It is worth considering however that live-in care is often cheaper than the total cost of domiciliary care for in home care for cancer patients.
-When a person is receiving hourly care, provided by a domiciliary care provider it is likely that you will be charged extras for additional services to support the person’s specific cancer care needs on top of the cost of a carer visiting.
+It is worth considering, however, that live-in care is often cheaper than the total cost of domiciliary care for cancer patients.
+When a person is receiving hourly care provided by a domiciliary care provider, it is likely that you will be charged extras for additional services to support the person’s specific cancer care needs, on top of the cost of a carer visiting.
 These extras add up and can become costly over time.
 The total cost to provide hourly care to someone living with high or complex needs can sometimes exceed the price of an inclusive live-in care service.

-Care and support for cancer patients at home is typically in line with – and sometimes less than – what you would pay for residential care, with the added benefit of receiving one-to-one tailored care, something that cannot be achieved in a care home.
+Cancer care at home is typically in line with – and sometimes less than – what you would pay for residential care, with the added benefit of receiving one-to-one tailored care, something that cannot typically be achieved in a care home.

 We are committed to supporting families through their cancer journey with information that helps inform their decisions when planning long term care.
 There are several high-profile cancer charities in the UK who support families facing the condition, so you are not doing